ibireme/yyjson/doc/BuildAndTest.md

 This may reduce binary size, and increase performance slightly.

 ●**YYJSON_EXPORTS**<br/>
-Define it as 1 to export symbols when build library as Windows DLL.
+Define it as 1 to export symbols when building the library as Windows DLL.

 ●**YYJSON_IMPORTS**<br/>
-Define it as 1 to import symbols when use library as Windows DLL.
+Define it as 1 to import symbols when using the library as Windows DLL.